How to Save Voicemails on iPhone as Audio or Text (2025)

 7. Hold and press the text entry field and then tap.
 Paste.

-If you’ve learned what you can do to keep voicemails on your iPhone and iPad, you don’t have to worry about losing vital messages or reminders or the voices of your loved family members.
+If you’ve learned how to keep voicemails on your iPhone and iPad, you don’t have to worry about losing vital messages or reminders or the voices of your loved family members.
 You can ensure you never lose any important voicemails by backing up the voice messages to the iPhone Notes app, Voice Memos app, or Files app.